 At least 25 percent of our students have learning deficits and/or emotional challenges.
 Not only do some of the migrant families uproot and leave their homes in North Naples (Collier County) after the season has concluded, which in itself is traumatic, but upon their return, some of the children have missed a month or more of school.
 It is extremely challenging for these children to catch up academically and emotionally, especially because over 90% of their parents do not speak English.
 Our program focuses on tutoring in reading, writing, math, and entrepreneurial activities.
 We try to work with the children on a one-to-one basis in accordance to their needs and interests.

-LEARN MORE ABOUT US and help us plant the seeds that foster a lifetime of love of learning!
+LEARN MORE ABOUT US and help us plant the seeds that foster a lifetime of learning!

 Highlights of our programs include:

-- The Entrepreneurship Apprenticeship Program opens the door to career paths and trades that our students may otherwise not be familiar with.
+The Entrepreneurial Apprenticeship Program opens the door to career paths and trades that our students may otherwise not be familiar with.

-- The GEC Junior Committee is a part of the center’s Entrepreneurial Apprenticeship Program and was established to empower and engage students in decision making in their school for rules, disciplines, activities, and events.
+The GEC Junior Committee is a part of the center’s Entrepreneurial Apprenticeship Program and was established to empower and engage students in decision making in their school for rules, discipline, activities, and events.

-- They have created the store to reward their fellow students at the center for good grades, manners, and behavior.
+They have created the GEC Reward Store to reward their fellow students at the center for good grades, manners, and behavior.
 The students earn points and then convert the points into dollars to purchase items at the store.

-- Etiquette lessons offered at Cypress Woods where students learn hospitality skills.
+Etiquette lessons are offered at Cypress Woods where students learn hospitality skills.
+Learn More.